 Yes!
 Once the child is able to walk, they are taught to swim.
-This a critical factor in their survival skills.
-They will learn to swim kicking their legs, float on their back for air and to rest and then continue to swim while practicing proper breathing techniques and postural form.
+This is a critical factor in their survival skills.
+They will learn to swim kicking their legs, floating on their back for air to rest, and then continue to swim while practicing proper breathing techniques and postural form.
 They will continue this sequence of swimming and floating until they can get to safety.

 The majority of children who fall in the water, do so fully clothed.
 We want our students to have experience with such a situation.
 If a child has experienced the sensations of being in the water in clothing prior to an emergency situation, they are less likely to experience panic and be able to focus on the task at hand.
 If you have ever jumped in the water with clothes on, then you know that there is a significant difference in weight and feel with clothes as opposed to a bathing suit.

-The cost of these lessons are $115 per week.
+The cost of these lessons are $100 per week for four days a week.
 First responders, military, and educators get a discount.
 Contact me for further details.

 It is more beneficial for children to be taught in small recurring amounts of time.
 This will allow them to have a better recollection of the skills and to complete the lesson before they lose interest.
 The pool is kept to 78-88 degrees.
 However, as this is lower than body temperature, they will be loosing body heat as they are working throughout the lesson.
 Your child's body temperature will be monitored during the lesson since this is a sign of fatigue.